shadows911/baruf/content/p/unplottable.md

 		"hogwarts",
 		"map"
 		],
-	"description": "Unplottability works not by saying anything about what I can or can't draw on a map, or by preventing maps from transmitting information, but rather by preventing us from inferring the location of an Unplottable place from a map."
+	"description": "Unplottability works not by saying anything about what I can or can&#8217;t draw on a map, or by preventing maps from transmitting information, but rather by preventing us from <em>inferring</em> the location of an Unplottable place."
 }

 In *Harry Potter*, places like Hogwarts are hidden from unwelcome eyes